MohanGuo/Equivariant_Diffusion/blogpost.md

 1. Training EDM as a Consistency Model [5]
 2. Faster implementation of the EDM with JAX [17]

-Consistency models enable the model to generate samples in a single step.
-This can be much faster than the sequential sampling of diffusion models.
-In conjunction with this, we can make the model even faster by implementing JAX.
+Consistency models enable the model to generate samples in a single step, which can be much faster than the sequential sampling of diffusion models.
+In conjunction with this, we can make the model even faster by implementing the model using the JAX framework.
 JAX has been shown to improve the speed of certain diffusion models by large amounts, with one study finding a 5x speed improvement in a comparable diffusion model [28].
-JAX tends to improve the performance of models that require regular, repetitive computations, making a diffusion models a good candidate for Jax reimplementation.
+JAX tends to improve the performance of models that require regular, repetitive computations such as diffusion models.

 <!---
 Many previous works across various domains have shown that scaling model architectures to more parameter can significantly